Hiiirad/Mac-Changer/README.md

 ## Versions:
 1) **1st Version**:
 	Normal mac changer.
-User type new mac address and check it with *Regular Expression (Regex)*.
+User type new mac address and program will validate it with *Regular Expression (Regex)* Everything in this program is in lowercase.
+So it is case-insensitive.
+	This program has no problem working with uppercase letters, but output of program is always in lowercase.
 2) **2nd Version**:
 	Adding options to change different interfaces.
 3) **3rd Version**:
 	Adding option for users to change their mac address randomly.
 4) **4th Version**:
 	Adding option for change mac to specific mac so that it will look like mac of other's vendor.
 5) **5th Version**: